mvolkmann/blog/src/flutter.md

 // In some widget list ...
 transform(child: someWidget, dx: 100.0, dy: 20.0, angle: -pi / 4, scale: 0.7);
 ```

-The `Container` widget can add many kinds of "decorations" including
-colors, gradients, borders, shadows, images,
-and shapes (only rectangles and circles).

 #### Multi-child Layout Widgets